-Fahlenbrach, Ruediger, Hyemin Kim, and Angie Low, 2017, The importance of network recommendations in the director labor market.
+Fahlenbrach, Rüdiger, Hyemin Kim, and Angie Low, 2017, The importance of network recommendations in the director labor market.

-Abstract: Directors are significantly more likely to obtain additional directorships or be promoted if the CEO on whose board they sit and peer directors are well-connected.
-The impact of CEO and peer director connections is stronger for additional appointments and promotions at firms in the CEO’s and peer director’s networks.
-The effect of CEO connections is particularly pronounced for directors with less experience and less expertise.
-Our evidence shows that connections are important in the director labor market and that access to additional networks provides strong incentives for directors to join corporate boards.
+Abstract: Directors are more likely to obtain additional directorships or be promoted if the CEO and peer directors of their current board are well-connected.
+The impact of CEO and peer director connections is stronger for additional appointments and promotions at firms in the CEO’s and peer directors’ networks.
+CEO connections are particularly important for directors with a weaker labor market.
+There is no evidence that the appointments of referred directors are less well-received by the market than other appointments.
+Overall, connections are important in the director labor market.
+Access to additional networks provides strong incentives for directors to join corporate boards.
 (JEL G30, G34)

 Introduction to Finance